Please fill out the quick contact form below for fast and free case consultation.

 The vast majority of parents exercise shared parental responsibility of the children.
 However, this isn’t always possible.

-Sometimes, it is in the best interest of the child for one parent to have the ultimate decision or be the tie-breaker on certain issues where the parents are unable to agree or are unable to make decisions and detach from their prior conflicts.
+It is in the best interest of the child for one parent to have the ultimate decision or be the tie-breaker on certain issues where the parents are unable to agree or are unable to make decisions and detach from their prior conflicts.

-In this scenario, one parent has the right to make parenting decisions on the child’s behalf without consulting the other parent.
+In this scenario, one parent has the right to make decisions on the child’s behalf without consulting the other parent.

 Contact us today to learn how we can help you achieve an outstanding result in your case.